-The tight semi-circle tells me that wandering is extremely dangerous, and that people have died from hypothermia and car accidents.
+The tight semi-circle tells me that wandering is extremely dangerous, and that wanderers have died from hypothermia and car accidents.
 They are trying to scare me sober, never mind that it’s a warm spring day and my mother was not ticketed for any offense.
-I wasn’t even worried about her safety after we confirmed that she’d driven off, as she routinely and accurately tells me when it’s clear to pull out, and presses on imaginary brakes if I zoom up to a red light too quickly.
+I wasn’t even worried about her safety after we confirmed that she’d driven off, as she routinely and accurately tells me when it’s clear to pull out and presses her foot on imaginary brakes if I zoom up to a red light too quickly.
 Besides, I pointed out to them, if she killed herself on this escapade, we could live with that.
 If she’d killed or maimed someone else, we’d find that far more difficult to live with.
-(My sister, who knows of social services, what with being a schoolteacher, says now for sure there is a file on us, probably with an asterisk.
-Good, I say!!)

 The tight semi-circle tells me they are concerned, very concerned— unlike me, the hapless, clueless family member.